hudaprs/front-end-starter/README.md

-# Welcome To React DDD Pattern
+# Welcome To Front-End Starter, base with DDD